Essential Elements of OERC Research Funding Request

 In order to receive consideration for OERC funding, you must submit the following:

 - Proposals will be evaluated in two stages.
-Ten proposals will be selected for further review by August 31, 2013, and all researchers notified as to their proposal(s)' status at that time.
-A preliminary decision as to which proposals will be funded will be made by November 15, 2013, and all researchers will be notified as to their proposal(s)' status at that time.
+Ten proposals will be selected for further review, and all researchers notified as to their proposal(s)' status at that time.
+A preliminary decision as to which proposals will be funded will be made on or about December 15 of the current year and all researchers will be notified as to their proposal(s)' status at that time.

 - The proposal should be 2-5 pages in length.